Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the composition, content, and format of procedural documents in litigation.
-While revising, focus especially on:
+For SQE2, you are required to understand the composition, content, and format of procedural documents in litigation, with a focus on the following syllabus points:

 • The structure and main content of a claim form, particulars of claim, defence, and reply.